CreatorOS/Incentivize-people-to-own-your-coins/LEARN.md

 # Incentivize people to own your coins
-In the previous quest, we’ve seen how to launch our own ERC20 crypto currency.
+In the previous quest, we’ve seen how to launch our own ERC20 cryptocurrency.

-The only way for people to get the coins was either to mine it using the mine() function or to buy some off from a decentralized exchange like Uniswap.
+The only way for people to get the coins was either to mine them using the mine() function or to buy some off from a decentralized exchange like Uniswap.

 But why should anyone own your coins?
-In this quest we will look at how you can incentivize people to own your coin.
+In this quest, we will look at how you can incentivize people to own your coin.
 If you buy early, you can sell for a higher price later - thereby making a profit on the trade.

 This quest will also lay the foundation for what is called cryptoeconomics.
 Cryptoeconomics is where the application drives desired behaviour by means of financial incentives.
 The desired behaviour for our coin, which doesn’t really do much, is that more people buy and sell our coin.
 If more people start buying, the value of the coins will go up.
 You own 1M coins, so you might be well off if the coin’s price increases :)